Sebastian Somerset

-Sebastian Somerset (15 January 2001) is a British international swimmer who became the British Champion for the 50 metres backstroke in 2022.
+Sebastian James Somerset (born 15 January 2001) is a British international swimmer who became the British Champion for the 50 metres backstroke in 2022.
 He has lived in Canada, Australia and England, and is currently a student at the University of California, Berkeley.

 Biography

 Somerset was educated at Rundle College High School and the University of California, Berkeley.
 He was a member of the Canadian Junior team and competed in the 2018 Junior Pan Pacific Championships, the 2018 Summer Youth Olympics and the 2019 Junior World Championships for Canada.

 In 2022, he became the British champion when claiming the gold medal over 50 metres backstroke at the 2022 British Swimming Championships.
-He will make his senior British debut at the 2022 European Aquatics Championships.
+He made his senior British debut at the 2022 European Aquatics Championships.